vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 + ### What are Page Objects?

 I’ll give you the short answer first.
 Its a design pattern to encapsulate markup and page interactions—specifially to refactor your feature specs.
+Its a combination of a two very common refactoring techniques: *Extract class* and  *Extract method*—which don’t have to happen at the same time because you can gradually build up to extracting a whole class via a new Page Object.

-They offer you to write high-level feature specs that are very expressive and DRY.
+This technique offers you to write high-level feature specs that are very expressive and DRY.
 In a way they are acceptance tests with application language.
 You might ask, aren’t specs written with Capybara already high-level and expressive?
-Sure, for a developer who write codes on a daily basis, Capybara specs read just fine.
+Sure, for a developers who write codes on a daily basis, Capybara specs read just fine.
 Are the DRY out of the box?
 Certainly not!

 ``` ruby
 feature 'M assigns a mission' do